-Theological Learning Goals
+5 Theological Learning Goals

-The Easter Vigil begins in candlelight.
-Rev. Mr. José Carvajal (Worcester) and Rev. Mr. Scott Kady (Baltimore) were Deacons, Rev. Mr. Michael Preston (Wilmington) was Master of Ceremonies, and Rev. Mr. Ben Daghir (Erie) was one of the Acolytes.
+Rev. Paul Maillet, P.S.S. and students.

 St. Mary's Seminary faculty emphasizes the following goals in teaching theology as part of its program of priestly formation, and assesses students accordingly.
 Authentic Catholic Teaching:

 Courses present thoroughly and in detail authentic Catholic teaching on all topics.
-Clear distinction is made between Catholic theological doctrine and opinion.
+Clear distinction is made between Catholic doctrine and theological opinion.
 Seminarians are expected to demonstrate mastery of the Catholic doctrinal and theological tradition during their course of studies.
-Theological Methodology and Development: Courses survey and explain responsible contemporary theological opinion in the Church.
+Theological Methodology and Development:

+Courses survey and explain responsible contemporary theological opinion in the Church.
 Seminarians are expected to demonstrate a grasp of the history of the development of doctrine and of the various types of theological argument.
 Theology in Practice: